Alternative Spring Break

 Each year St. Mary’s students travel to different parts of the country over spring break, spending their week engaged in service experiences, learning about another city and the issues of justice that community faces, entering into faith-based reflection and discussion around what they are seeing and doing, and building relationships that contribute to their personal growth and development.

-The Office of Civic Engagement strives to craft these experiences wherever possible in places where the Marianist family has a presence, desiring to connect our students to the broader Marianist family and expose them to the many ways and forms in which our charism comes alive in various communities.
+The Office of Community Engagement strives to craft these experiences wherever possible in places where the Marianist family has a presence, desiring to connect our students to the broader Marianist family and expose them to the many ways and forms in which our charism comes alive in various communities.

 Coordinator for Marianist Student Initiatives